Uncovering the Fractal Nature of Water Vapor Distribution above the Surface of the Earth: Conclusions

 {\bf Acknowledgements.} AM would like to thank the Science and Engineering Research Board (SERB), Government of India, for financial support through the fellowship Grant No. CRG/2019/001461.
 The research of BB is partially supported by research grant No. CRG/2019/001461 from the Science and Engineering Research Board (SERB), Government of India.
 The authors would also like to thank Dr. Anamika Shreevastava (NASA Jet Propulsion Lab, Caltech) for extensive and highly engaging discussions on the research associated with this manuscript.
+The authors would also like to thank the anonymous referee whose comments provided useful insights into the improvement of the current work.